-Nominal catch data and and geo-referenced catch and effort data for the reference year 2020 were reported to the IOTC Secretariat in a timely manner and according to the IOTC reporting standards for the very large majority of the industrial purse seine and longline fisheries (Table 5).
-By contrast, size frequency data were unavailable or only partially available for the main purse seine fisheries of the EU and Indonesia and the longline fisheries of Taiwan, China, China, Seychelles, Indonesia, and Korea.
+Nominal catch data, geo-referenced catch and effort data, and size frequency data for the reference year 2021 were reported to the IOTC Secretariat in a timely manner and according to the IOTC reporting standards for the very large majority of the industrial purse seine and longline fisheries, and for some coastal fisheries (Table 5).
+Nevertheless, there are still some important fleets that have not reported the three main datasets to date.

 The situation is more contrasted for the nominal catches of all other fisheries, with data well reported for major fishing nations such as I. R. Iran, Sri Lanka, Oman, Maldives, and Thailand, no data reported by some important coastal countries such as Yemen, Madagascar, and Tanzania, and several subsequent data submissions received from Indonesia.
-For the other fisheries, little information on catch and effort was available except for the fisheries of Maldives, Seychelles, and UK Overseas Territories (Table 5).
-Almost no size frequency data were made available for the other fisheries, except for Seychelles and UK Overseas Territories.
+For the other fisheries, little information on catch and effort was available except for the fisheries of Maldives, Comoros, Sri Lanka and UK (Table 5), and almost no size frequency data were made available for these fisheries, except for Comoros, and some fisheries of Indonesia and Iran.

-Table 5: Nominal catch (t) and data reporting quality of the main IOTC datasets by fishery group (industrial purse seine, industrial longline, and all other fisheries) and flag as reported in 2021 (for reference year 2020) for all IOTC species and sharks caught by tuna and tuna-like species in the Indian Ocean.
+Table 5: Nominal catch (t) and data reporting quality of the main IOTC datasets by fishery group (industrial purse seine, industrial longline, and all other fisheries) and flag as reported in 2022 (for reference year 2021) for all IOTC species and sharks caught by tuna and tuna-like species in the Indian Ocean.
 NC = nominal catch; CE = catch and effort; SF = size frequency.
 Color key is given in Table 4